BradHutchings/Mmojo-Server-v2/instructions/400-Build-Mmojo-Server.md

 #### Experimental &mdash; Dogpile
 If you would like to build a less branded and opinionated version of llama.cpp, I offer **Dogpile**.
 It's intended as an example branded server I am offering to paid sponsors of Mmojo Server.
 Let's work out a sponsorship deal and what you'd like in your custom branded server!

+[Jump to these instructions](dogpile/400-Build-Dogpile.md) to build a Dogpile server with a traditional chat-style user interface.

 ---
 ### Build Mmojo Server
 Here are the things you need to do: